 To eliminate Console Window Host virus our malware researchers recommend scanning your computer with Spyhunter.

 There are many other programs that are designed to mine cryptocurrency including, for example, XMR Miner, BitCoinMiner, and AV64N.exe.
 They could be used by anyone, however, people also download and install them inadvertently when cyber criminals trick them.
 It is unknown exactly how they proliferate this particular miner, however, there are a number of commonly-used methods to stealthily proliferate this software.

 How to avoid installation of malware?

-We recommend not to open attachments (or web links) that are presented in irrelevant emails, especially if they are received from unknown, suspicious email addresses.
-Installed programs/software should be updated using only implemented tools or functions that are provided by official software developers.
-Furthermore, download software using official and trustworthy websites or other official sources.
-It is not recommended to use some third party software downloaders or any other sources that we mentioned above.
-Keep in mind that software cracking tools are illegal and often are used to spread computer infections.
-Another way to avoid computer infections is to have a trustworthy, reputable anti-spyware or anti-virus software installed and to keep it enabled.
+Do not open attachments (or web links) that are presented in irrelevant emails, especially if they are received from unknown, suspicious addresses.
+Installed programs/software should be updated using implemented tools or functions that are provided by official software developers.
+Download software using official and trustworthy websites or other official sources.
+Avoid third party software downloaders and other sources (mentioned above).
+Bear in mind that software cracking tools are illegal and are often used to proliferate computer infections.
+Another way to avoid computer infections is to have trustworthy, reputable anti-spyware/anti-virus software installed and to keep it enabled.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.